amartner/amartner.github.io/index.md

 1. <a href="https://amartner.github.io/trade_markups_v21032024.pdf"> Growth Accounting in Distorted Open Economies</a> <br> with <a href="https://www.fedehuneeus.com/"> F. Huneeus</a>   and <a href="https://yasutakakoike-mori.com/"> Y. Koike-Mori</a>
-2. Multiproduct markups and aggregate inefficiencies <br>
+2. Aggregating Distortions in Networks with Multi-Product Firms <br>
 with <a href="https://yasutakakoike-mori.com/"> Y. Koike-Mori</a>
 3. Monthly Heterogeneous Markup Cyclicality and Inflation Dynamics <br>
 with <a href="https://jianyulu.weebly.com/"> W. Lu</a>  and <a href="https://www.mariogiarda.com/"> M. Giarda</a>